finom/docs.vovk.dev/docs/controller.md

 ## Type extraction

-Vovk.ts provides a collection of useful types that described in more details at API documentation !!!!!.
-It's worthy to mention the most often used types shortly here.
+**vovk** module provides a collection of useful types that described in more details at [API documentation](./api).
+It's worthy to mention the most often used types here:

 ```ts
 import { UserController, StreamController } from 'vovk-client';